Bad (album): "Liberian Girl"

-Just Good Friends
+"Just Good Friends"

 "Just Good Friends" is one of the two songs on the album which was not written by Jackson himself.
 It features Stevie Wonder and was written and composed by Terry Britten and Graham Lyle, recorded in 1987.
 Wonder had previously worked on Off the Wall with Jackson and Jones, writing "I Can't Help It".
 Wonder also plays the synthesizer solo on the song.

+Michael Jackson returned the compliment to Stevie Wonder in September 1987 by recording "Get It" for Wonder's 1987 Characters album.

+Side two

-Another Part of Me
+"Another Part of Me"

-"Another Part of Me" was written by Jackson in 1985 for the 3D science fiction short film, Captain EO, directed by Francis Ford Coppola, which was released in 1986.
+"Another Part of Me" was written by Jackson in 1985 for the 3D science fiction short film Captain EO, directed by Francis Ford Coppola, which was released in 1986.
 "Another Part of Me" could be seen at the end of "Captain EO", as the title character and his crew triumphantly exit and fly off into space.
-Jackson re-recorded the song in 1986 and it was decided to include it on the Bad album.
+Jackson revisited and edited the song in 1986 and it was decided to include it on the Bad album.

-Man in the Mirror
+"Man in the Mirror"

 "Man in the Mirror" is also one of the two songs on the Bad album which was not written by Jackson.
 It was written by Siedah Garrett and Glen Ballard in 1987, after Jones invited a group of songwriters to a dinner at his home, asking them to 'write hits' for Jackson's new album.
 Garrett came up with a line about a man looking in the mirror and Ballard came up with the melody; then they recorded a demo within a week.
-The song, along with "I Just Can't Stop Loving You", was recorded in May of 1987.
+The song, along with "I Just Can't Stop Loving You", was recorded in May 1987.
 An excited Garrett called Jones while he was in a meeting, telling him that they had come up with a good song that would be a perfect fit for the album.
 At Jackson's request, Ballard and Garrett wrote a longer middle eight and modified the lyrics.
 Jones enlisted the Andraé Crouch choir to record gospel vocals.

-I Just Can't Stop Loving You
+"I Just Can't Stop Loving You"

-"I Just Can't Stop Loving You" is a ballad, written by Jackson and recorded by Jackson and Garrett in May 1987.
+"I Just Can't Stop Loving You" is a ballad style song, written by Jackson and recorded by Jackson and Garrett in May 1987.
 Garrett was also the one who co-wrote Man in the Mirror.
 According to Jones, Jackson initially wanted Whitney Houston or Barbra Streisand to sing the duet with him.
-Streisand took a pass on the invitation.
-Houston's label, Arista Records, thought it was "too risky" for her to do the collaboration, as she was in the process of promoting her then new album Whitney.
+Streisand declined and Houston's label, Arista Records, thought it was "too risky" for her to do the collaboration, as she was in the process of promoting her then new album Whitney.
 It was the first time since 1979's Off the Wall that Jackson had collaborated with a female artist on a duet, which was "It's the Falling in Love" with Patti Austin.
 Jones produced the song with Jackson receiving co-producing credits, like on the rest of the album.